- If the problem occurs on a Windows 10 PC, you can create a bootable drive with the Media Creation Tool tool.

 When boot errors occur, inexperienced users will usually panic.
 And, even though they’re quite troublesome, they can be resolved without necessarily resorting to a clean reinstallation from the get-go.
 Corrupt Bootloader has a variety of errors, and one of them is Bootloader Device Unknown, where the usual system drive can’t be recognized.

 We made sure to cover this and provide you with some solutions for quite a pressing issue at hand.

-If the problem occurred on a Windows 10 PC, you can easily create a bootable drive with the tool called Media Creation Tool.
+If the problem occurs on a Windows 10 PC, you can easily create a bootable drive with the Media Creation Tool tool.
 Once you get your hands on the Windows installation media, the reparation procedure is rather simple.

 Here’s what you need to do in order to repair system errors:

 - Unplug everything from your PC apart from the mouse and keyboard.

 - Insert the bootable media drive (USB or DVD) and boot with it.